malon64/dbt-athena-poc/dbt_code/README.md

 Try running the following commands:

+- `dbt seed`: Ingest csv files in the seed directory into tables

 - `dbt run`: Executes your dbt models, creating or updating tables and views in your data warehouse.
 This command handles both full model builds and incremental updates, processing only new or changed data for incremental models.

 - `dbt test`: Runs your data quality tests, ensuring that the data meets defined standards, like uniqueness or not null constraints, before it's used downstream.